mikro-orm/mikro-orm/docs/docs/entity-generator.md

 $ ts-node generate-entities
 ```

-## Advanced
+## Advanced configuration

-By default, the `EntityGenerator` generates only owning sides of relations (e.g. M:1).
-We can configure it via `entityGenerator: { bidirectionalRelations: true }` to generate also the inverse sides for them.
-To generate M:1 and 1:1 relations as wrapped references, use `entityGenerator: { identifiedReferences: true }`.
+By default, the `EntityGenerator` generates only owning sides of relations (e.g. M:1) and uses decorators for the entity definition.
+We can adjust its behaviour via `entityGenerator` section in the ORM config.
+Available options:

+- `bidirectionalRelations` to generate also the inverse sides for them
+- `identifiedReferences` to generate M:1 and 1:1 relations as wrapped references
+- `entitySchema` to generate the entities using `EntitySchema` instead of decorators

 ## Current limitations